 Riding lessons are offered at local BHS approved riding schools to all pupils, and we cater for all abilities from complete beginners to experienced competitors.
 In the future, we hope to offer Polo lessons and trail rides on the Quantocks.

-If you have any questions regarding riding activities at King's College please do not hesitate to contact Mrs Gresswell, Head of Riding.
+If you have any questions regarding riding activities at King's College please do not hesitate to contact Emma Edwards, Head of Equestrian.

 For fixtures, results and match reports, please visit the King's College Sports Website by clicking here